mmohaveri/kharazmi/README.md

 expression = parser.parse(user_input)
 ```

-All expressions are subclass of `kharazmi.models.BaseExpression` class.
+All expressions are subclass of `kharazmi.models.BaseNumericalExpression` class.
 You can work with them as if they were python
 variables containing integers, e.g:

 ```python